 $\begin{aligned} & f=\frac{1}{P} \\ & f=\frac{1}{1.5} \\ & f=0.6667 \mathrm{~m} \\ & f=66.67 \mathrm{~cm}\end{aligned}$

 Class 10 Science NCERT Chapter 9: Light HOTS questions have been created to enhance problem-solving skills and analytical ability.
-These questions extend the basic knowledge regarding reflection and refraction, and they will make students use their ability to solve problems associated with lenses, mirrors, and optical phenomena with the usage of critical thinking.
+These questions extend the basic knowledge regarding reflection and refraction, and they will make students use their ability to solve problems associated with lenses, mirrors, and optical phenomena with the use of critical thinking.

 Answer:

-Image formation from plane mirror -
+Image formation from a plane mirror -

 1) Distance of object from mirror = Distance of image from the mirror.